NishchayAnand/software-engineering/DBMS/Relational DBs/Core/Normalization.md

 # Normalization

-Normalization is the process of organizing data in the database.

-One of the key driving factors behind normalization is to **reduce data redundancy**.

-Normalization is achieved through a series of steps, each defined by a **normal form**.
+Normalization is a systematic approach to organizing data in a database to **reduce redundancy (duplicate data)** and improve data integrity.
+It involves dividing a database into smaller tables and defining relationships between them to ensure that data is logically stored and can be efficiently retrieved.

+## Normal Forms (NFs)

+Normalization is performed in stages called Normal Forms (NFs).
+Each form builds on the previous one to further reduce redundancy and improve structure.
+Below are the commonly used Normal Forms:

+### First Normal Form (1NF)

+- Ensure that each column contains atomic (indivisible) values.

+- Ensure that each row is unique.

 ## EXTRA